Iron Mountain (company): Expansion and consolidation (2000–present)

 The UK's Competition and Markets Authority approved the acquisition pending an investigation into the acquisition's effect on competition in the UK.
 In June 2016, the Competition and Markets Authority determined the acquisition would create a "substantial lessening of competition" in Aberdeen and Dundee.
 In response to this report, Iron Mountain and the Competition and Markets Authority reached an agreement whereby Iron Mountain would sell Recall's existing operations in Aberdeen and Dundee (known as C21 Data Services).
-On May 2, 2016, Iron Mountain announced the completion of the merger for $2 billion (US), mostly in stock.
+On May 2, 2016, Iron Mountain announced the completion of the $2 billion (US) merger, mostly in stock.

 In 2016, Fortune magazine listed Iron Mountain at number 729 on its list of the largest 1000 public companies in the United States.

-In September 2016, the unpublished recordings of musician Prince, consisting of over $200 million worth of recorded music and film, was moved to an Iron Mountain facility in Los Angeles, due to water damage and poor storage conditions in Prince's Paisley Park recording facility, in Chanhassen, Minnesota.
+In September 2016, the unpublished recordings of musician Prince, consisting of over $200 million worth of recorded music and film, were moved to an Iron Mountain facility in Los Angeles, due to water damage and poor storage conditions in Prince's Paisley Park recording facility, in Chanhassen, Minnesota.
 In December 2017, the company purchased IO Data Centers' US division for $1.3 billion, which includes four colocation data centers in New Jersey, Ohio and two in Arizona.

-An Iron Mountain Electric Vehicle in 2023.

 In February 2021, the company purchased Infofort, an information management solutions provider in the Middle East, North Africa and Turkey (MENAT) region.
 As of 2023, Iron Mountain's headquarters are located in Portsmouth, New Hampshire.
 In 2024, Iron Mountain acquired IT asset disposition (ITAD) services provider Regency Technologies for $200 million.

+An Iron Mountain Electric Vehicle in 2023.